-The environment (service conditions) also has an effect on the coating system, and affects the recommended overcoating intervals between layers of coating.
+The environment also has an effect on the coating system, where one of the obvious effects is the sunlight (UV) degradation of for example epoxy coatings.

 Exposure to water and high humidity stresses the adhesion of coatings.
 Continuous or longer term water exposure can lead to delamination/peeling of a coating system that under dry service would have good adhesion and provide satisfactory performance.
-A coating system with excellent adhesion in generally dry service may experience inadequate adhesion in other, more aggressive, environments.